How to back up MAAS

 MAAS uses standard command-line utilities for simple, familiar backups.
 The options described here allow you to either back up and restore everything MAAS-related, or just back up key packages and files.

-Clean reset backup
+Clean reset production backup

 The method uses pg_dumpall the entire database and make a complete snapshot of MAAS.